 The safety of Tulane students is an integral part of the mission of the Office of Study Abroad.
-Tulane takes great care to select and continuously monitor the programs in our portfolio, using such resources as the U.S. State Department, the International SOS Traveler’s Assistance Program, various news outlets and the Tulane Office of Insurance and Risk Management.
+Tulane takes great care to select and continuously monitor the programs in our portfolio, using such resources as the U.S. State Department, Global Rescue (Tulane's Traveler's Assistant Program), the International SOS Traveler’s Assistance Program, various news outlets and the Tulane Office of Insurance and Risk Management.
 During the pre-departure orientation programming, OSA staff advises students on how to take responsibility for their safety while abroad by using these same resources to stay informed of the general security status of the host country, aware of their specific surroundings and attuned to situations that have the potential to be unsafe.
-All students register for the International SOS program, which provides up-to-date information about travel security conditions in locations around the world.
+All students are registered for the Global Rescue program, and instructed to download the Global Rescue app which provides up-to-date information about travel security conditions in locations around the world, as well as easy access to emergency notification and check-in options.
 Students are advised to pay close attention to unfamiliar surroundings, keep others informed of their plans and schedules, and to avoid risky behavior that may impair their awareness and ability to protect themselves.
 Just as students have access to a support system while in New Orleans, they will have access to staff in their host country who can assist them if necessary.

 The Office of Study Abroad works closely with other offices on campus and with host staff abroad to act quickly and monitor carefully in the event of an emergency abroad.
-Every student is required to have International SOS, which provides medical, personal, travel and security advice and assistance.
-In the case of an emergency, International SOS may be contracted to provide emergency medical care or evacuation and security assistance, which includes evacuation in the event that it is determined that a student security is threatened by any political instability or civil unrest.
+Every student registered with Global Rescue, which provides medical, personal, travel and security advice and assistance.
+In the case of an emergency, Global Rescue may be contracted to provide emergency medical care or evacuation and security assistance, which includes evacuation in the event that it is determined that a student security is threatened by any political instability or civil unrest.

 Most medical conditions are completely manageable while abroad and simply require a bit of preparation and planning so that they do not interfere with the student’s experience.
 If a student has a pre-existing medical condition, they should speak with their physician in order to develop a plan for their time abroad.
 Here is a list of questions to discuss with a health care provider prior to studying abroad: